jaca230/teststand_daq_manual/docs/hardware_overview.md

 First you should [configure the MCH](hardware_overview.md#mch-microtca-carrier-hub) if you haven't already.

 For most of the configuration below to work, you must have [cactus](software_dependencies.md#ipbus-cactus) installed and linked with python.
 There are [WFD5 python configuration scripts located on the PIONEER github](https://github.com/PIONEER-Experiment/wfdConfig).
+Some of these scripts are written in python 2, it's easiest to manually update the syntax to be compatible with python 3.
 After [setting up your github account](software_dependencies.md#pioneer-experiment-repositories), You can clone the repository with:
 ```
 git clone git@github.com:PIONEER-Experiment/wfdConfig.git
 ```